sim-lem/auto-semver-tag/README.md

 # Auto semver tag

 Action creates semver tag *(vX.Y.Z)* when pull request is merged.
-New version is calculated based on presence of PR labels: "major", "minor".
-Otherwise patch version is incremented.
+New version is calculated based on presence of PR labels: "major", "minor", "patch".
+Otherwise version will not be incremented.

 ## Enviroment